Najlae86/alx-system_engineering-devops/0x19-postmortem/README.md

+Have you ever been stuck in checkout line purgatory, anxiously tapping your foot while the cashier fumbles with the register?
+Well, imagine that same frustration, but happening online – that's what our e-commerce platform experienced on April 9th.
+But fear not, dear reader, for we've cracked the case and are here to spill the tea (and hopefully prevent future meltdowns).

-Postmortem: E-commerce Checkout Slowdown (10:00 AM PST - 11:30 AM PST) Issue Summary
+The Crime Scene: A Slowdown in Checkout Speed (10:00 AM PST - 11:30 AM PST)

-On Tuesday, April 9th, 2024, our e-commerce platform experienced a slowdown in the checkout process between 10:00 AM PST and 11:30 AM PST.
-This resulted in delayed page load times and increased latency for users attempting to complete their purchases.
-We estimate that roughly 20% of users during this timeframe were impacted by the slowdown.

-Timeline

-10:00 AM PST: Monitoring alerts flagged a significant increase in response times for the checkout API endpoint.
+Around 10:00 AM PST, our checkout process went from speedy Gonzalez to molasses in January.
+Users trying to complete their purchases faced delayed page loads and increased latency.
+Roughly 20% of our checkout warriors were impacted, leading to a mini online shopping rebellion (we may have mildly exaggerated this for dramatic effect).

+The Investigation: Following the Paper Trail (and Code)

+Our crack team of engineers, ever vigilant, were alerted by the monitoring system's blaring sirens (okay, maybe it was just an email).

-10:05 AM PST: The on-call engineer investigated the alert and confirmed slow response times for the checkout process.
+10:00 AM PST: We spotted the culprit – slow response times for the checkout API.
-10:10 AM PST - 10:45 AM PST: The initial investigation focused on the frontend application suspecting a potential performance bottleneck.
-The engineer reviewed application logs and infrastructure metrics but found no anomalies.
+10:05 AM PST - 10:45 AM PST: Fueled by detective coffee, we initially suspected the front-end application, but our code interrogation yielded no incriminating evidence.
-10:45 AM PST: The investigation shifted towards the backend services.
-The engineer examined the checkout API service logs and discovered a surge in database connection errors.
+10:45 AM PST: Shifting gears, we delved into the backend services.
+The checkout API logs revealed a surge in database connection errors – a lead we couldn't ignore!
-11:00 AM PST: The incident was escalated to the database team due to the potential database bottleneck.
-11:15 AM PST: The database team identified an auto-scaling configuration issue that caused a delay in provisioning additional database resources during the traffic spike.
+The Smoking Gun: A Database Out of Gas

+The plot thickened!
+We called in the database team, the system's resident data sheriffs.
+They discovered a critical piece of evidence: a faulty auto-scaling configuration for the database cluster.

+Imagine the database as a gas station for our application.
+During peak hours, it needs more pumps (resources) to handle the influx of customers (requests).
+The auto-scaling feature was supposed to automatically add these pumps, but its settings were off, causing a bottleneck during the traffic spike.

+The Fix: A Manual Refueling and a Permanent Solution

-11:20 AM PST: The database team implemented a hotfix by manually scaling the database instances to meet the increased demand.
+The database team played pit crew, manually scaling the database instances to meet the increased demand – a quick fix to get things running smoothly again (think a Jerrycan refuel on the side of the road).
-11:30 AM PST: Monitoring confirmed a return to normal response times for the checkout process.
-Root Cause and Resolution

-The root cause of the slowdown was an improperly configured auto-scaling policy for the database cluster.
-The auto-scaling policy was designed to automatically scale database resources based on traffic patterns but was not configured with appropriate thresholds for scaling up.
-This resulted in a delay in provisioning additional database resources during the sudden traffic spike, leading to a bottleneck and impacting checkout performance.
+However, to prevent future breakdowns, we're implementing several measures:

+Tuned-Up Auto-scaling: We'll adjust the auto-scaling thresholds so the database proactively adds resources during traffic surges.
+Proactive Monitoring: We'll install extra monitoring gauges to keep an eye on the database's health like a mechanic checking the oil pressure.
+Load Testing: We'll conduct regular stress tests, simulating peak traffic scenarios to identify any potential weak spots before they become checkout roadblocks.

 The issue was resolved by the database team who manually scaled the database instances to handle the increased load.